elizabeth-poggie/elizabeth-poggie/_content/notes/27-user-interfaces.md

 Once resolved you can click the `+` button to stage the changes, leave the default commit message, and then "Sync" those changes with the "Remote Repository" :^)

+# Pulling changes

+Next to the branch name in the bottom left corner there is a cute circular arrow button ♺

+Clicking that button is all you need to do to pull the latest changes.

 # Exercise ❤️

 As an exercise: